FengNote/RecommenderSystem-Paper/README.md

  - Talks
  - etc

-In this session, I have collected some useful recommeder system engine:
+*In this session, I have collected some useful recommeder system engine*:
  - [Mosaic](https://github.com/guymorita/Mosaic-Films---Recommendation-Engine-Demo) Mosaic Films is a demo of the recommendationRaccoon engine built on top of Node.js.
  - [Contenct Engine](https://github.com/groveco/content-engine) This is a production-ready, but very simple, content-based recommendation engine that computes similar items based on text descriptions
  - [Spark Engine](https://github.com/GoogleCloudPlatform/spark-recommendation-engine) This tutorial shows how to run the code explained in the solution paper Recommendation Engine on Google Cloud Platform.